Prannesh45/Prannesh45/README.md

 <h2>About me</h2>

-#### Hi again👋, I am currently working as a HPC Systems/Cloud Engineer at [Altair](https://www.linkedin.com/company/altair-engineering/).
+#### Hi again everyone👋, I am currently working as a HPC Systems/Cloud Engineer at [Altair](https://www.linkedin.com/company/altair-engineering/).
 I like Coding in general and I believe everything can be learnt by googling.
 I like to explore every opportunities in my hand which I belive will help me somewhere at some point of time.
 Open to Collaboration and new opportunities :)
 You can find me either infront of my laptop or in [Twitter](https://twitter.com/prannesh_54)

 [![Twitter Follow](https://img.shields.io/twitter/follow/prannesh_54?style=social)](https://twitter.com/prannesh_54)